 The second “7” means that it’s part of Intel’s seventh generation of Core processors.
 This was codenamed Kaby Lake, as we discuss in a separate article on what the Intel codenames mean.

 Not all the processors end in two zeroes, though, with Intel giving some processors specific names.
-For example, earlier this year Intel released both the Core i3-7300 and the Core i3-7320.
+For example, in 2017 Intel released both the Core i3-7300 and the Core i3-7320.
 The difference?
 The “20” was fractionally faster.

 If you need to pick between two similar-sounding processors, Intel has a handy comparison service on its site.